Xtigyro/puppet-docker-swarm-example/README.md

 ```

 Consul is managed by the excellent [Consul module](https://github.com/solarkennedy) from [Kyle
 Anderson](https://github.com/solarkennedy).
-Much of the Consul configuration is in the hiera data, for example:
+Much of the Consul configuration is in the Hiera data, for example:

 ```yaml
 consul::config_hash: